IQSS/askdataverse/askdata/README.md

 Experimental code to query tabular data with natural language queries.
 The LLM looks only at the content of the tabular data and not at the dataset description or any metadata.

-The code takes the input natural language query, transforms it into a SQL query, executes the query on the database and then tries to translate the resul back into natural language.
-Data are downladed locally, so if too large, the tool may take a little moment to load.
+The code takes a natural language query as input, transforms it into a SQL query, executes the query on the database and then tries to translate the result back into natural language.
+Data are downloaded locally, so if too large, the tool may take a moment to load.

-The code is meant not have memory, so each query is independent.
+The code is meant not have a memory, so each query is independent.
 This is a feature!

 It exploits [LangChain](https://www.langchain.com) agents for the scope and [OpenAI](https://openai.com).